snaphat/de4dot_patcher/README.md

 # Dependencies
 - `csc.exe` must be in your path.
 - `ILRepack.exe` must be in your path.
-- `de4dot.exe` and associated dlls are needed for patching.
+- `de4dot.exe` or `de4dot-x64.exe`, and associated dlls are needed for patching.

 # Setup
 - Download a compiled version of [de4dot](https://github.com/mobile46/de4dot).
 You should be able to get a copy from the build bot [here](https://github.com/mobile46/de4dot/actions) as an artifact.